-Lewd Act with a Child (under 14) is a felony
+Lewd act with a child (under 14) is a very serious offense:

-- and it carries mandatory lifetime sex offender registration.
+- It carries mandatory lifetime sex offender registration

-Let’s talk a look at the language and definition of Penal Code Section 288(a):
+Let’s talk a look at the language and definition of California Penal Code Section 288(a):

 “Any person who willfully and lewdly commits any lewd or lascivious act, upon or with the body, or any part or member thereof, of a child who is under the age of 14 years, with the intent of arousing, appealing to, or gratifying the lust, passions, or sexual desires of that person or the child, is guilty of a felony.”